randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

       laptop.

-If you don't have a laptop, we're working on possible solutions to allow students to keep their working envirnment on a portable thumb drive.
+If you don't have a laptop, we're working on possible solutions to allow students to keep their working environment on a portable thumb drive.
 If this sounds useful to you, speak up so we can put time into making this solution work for anyone.